baruch/diskscan/Documentation/diskscan.md

     above that: 0
     I: Closed disk /dev/sdg

-This means that all IOs in this case were between 100 and 600 msec and there were 120 chunks being read.
+This means that all I/Os in this case were between 100 and 600 msec and there were 120 chunks being read.
 Current these chunks are 1MB in size.

 # OPTIONS